 Phase 4: people (relationships that accelerate growth)

 Every career development plan needs a People section, and most templates skip it entirely.
 In your template, list three categories of relationships: a mentor or sponsor who can open doors, peers who challenge your thinking, and someone outside your industry who offers fresh perspective.
-Research on developmental networks in career development finds that professionals who cultivate diverse advisory relationships across multiple organizational and social spheres report stronger career learning and faster advancement than those who rely on a single mentor [6].
+The developmental network perspective, introduced by Higgins and Kram (2001), reframes mentoring as a multiple-relationship phenomenon: drawing career and psychosocial support from a diverse network of developers, rather than relying on a single mentor, is associated with career outcomes ranging from advancement to clearer professional identity [6].

 You don’t need to have these relationships in place today.
 The action step is identifying who could fill each role and scheduling one conversation in the next 30 days.